Is There Such a Thing as a Moderate Muslim?

 But the past few decades have shown that Islam does

-.
+not die; it keeps coming back.
 In Turkey, it never went away, despite the creation of a secular stratum of society that amounts perhaps to 25% of the population, with another 25% wavering, and 50%

 still definitely traditional Muslims.
 Meanwhile, Turks in Germany become not less, but more fervent in their faith.
 And Turks in